 An interdisciplinary course for non-science majors and beginning science students.
-Topics include biodiversity, climate, pollution, energy and good.
+Topics include biodiversity, climate, pollution, energy and food.
 Independent laboratories and field trips included.
-Students cannot receive credit for both ENVS& 100 and ENVS& 101.
+Students cannot receive credit for Both ENVS& 100 and ENVS& 101.

 What are Pacific Northwest forests, fishes and wildlife?
 Learn some common species, historical human uses, what policies drive their management, how to conserve them for future use, and how to plan for a career in the field.